+14018319200

 Unlike abrasive blasting, this process uses electrical current to remove a thin layer of metal from the surface, resulting in a smooth finish.

-In the electrochemical etching process, the metal surface is connected to the positive terminal of a direct current (DC) power source, and a cathode is connected to the negative terminal.
-The metal surface is immersed in an etching solution (composed of an electrolyte and an etching agent, and the DC power is applied.
+In the electrochemical etching process, the metal surface connects to the positive terminal of a direct current (DC) power source, and the negative terminal connects to a cathode.
+The process involves immersing the metal surface in an etching solution containing an electrolyte and an etching agent, followed by the application of DC power.
 The electrical current passing through the solution causes the metal to dissolve, creating a uniform satin finish.

 The main advantage of electrochemical etching is that it is highly controllable — perfect for the often irregularly shaped surfaces of complex surgical instruments and medical device surfaces.